The golden rule of tree species selection; 'The right tree on the right site for the right reason'.

 When thinking of tree species diversity at stand, or at a more intimate level, it could be helpful to understand natural assemblages.
 Many of our actions in the next few years will be experimental, using current evidence, and thoughts about what the future will bring.
 It is a time to have the confidence to be innovative and creative.

-Current recommendations from Forestry Commission England on seed source for adaptation to Climate Change.
+Current recommendations from Forestry Commission England on seed source for adaptation to Climate Change for Broadleaved trees.

 Current advice from Forestry Commission England when choosing origins for planting stock is taken from Forest Research Information note 086, 'the role of forest genetic resources in helping British forests respond to climate change', FCRN ‘Climate Change Impacts and Adaptation in England's Woodlands’ and the Forestry Commission Practice guide ‘Managing Ancient and Native Woodland in England’.